Runplane

 Decision Result

-REQUIRE APPROVAL
+REQUIRES APPROVAL

 Policy:transfer_funds → REQUIRE_APPROVAL